 Corilee Christou, a veteran of the library and publishing scenes as well as a grandmother passionate about literacy, has stepped down as library and publisher relations director for LibraryEndowment.org and LibraryCity, effective Aug.
 17, 2018.

-She continues to believe in the library endowment cause but has been dealing with not one but two serious illnesses.
+She continues to believe in the library endowment cause but wishes to spend more time with her grandchildren.
 We encourage others to apply to replace her in this important voluntary position.
 Contact Library Endowment cofounder David Rothman at email@example.com or call 703-370-6540.

 In honor of Corilee’s past contributions to LibraryEndowment.org, including coauthorship of a commentary in the Washington Post, she will now be library and publisher relations director emeritus.